Avro Vulcan: aerodynamics, systems, and Cold War deterrent role

 The book traces the evolution of the British Blue Steel standoff nuclear bomb.
 Included are the test phases in Australia and the work of Lord Penney.
 The book follows the development of the HWK rocket motor and its use in British airframes culminating in Blue Steel.
 Shows how the system was based on German technology, commences with the giant Paris Gun and then starts from Germany in 1919 with gliding and the German flying school in Russia, the inventors Lippisch, von Braun and Dornberger and the HWK rocket, the Me163 and its rocket motor in the Vickers Trans-Sonic missile of 1947.

-Blue Steel integration enabled Vulcan aircraft to attack targets from safe distances beyond enemy air defenses, fundamentally changing British nuclear strategy.
-The missile used inertial guidance and could be programmed to follow complex flight paths to avoid enemy defenses.
-Blue Steel allowed V-Force aircraft to attack targets from safe distances beyond enemy air defenses.
+Blue Steel integration enabled Vulcan aircraft to attack targets from safe distances beyond enemy air defences, fundamentally changing British nuclear strategy.
+The missile used inertial guidance and could be programmed to follow complex flight paths to avoid enemy defences.
+Blue Steel allowed V-Force aircraft to attack targets from safe distances beyond enemy air defences.

 The HWK rocket motor development, originally used in the Me163 rocket fighter, provided the propulsion system for Blue Steel.
-The comprehensive documentation of this technology transfer ensures that the complete story of Blue Steel development is properly understood.
 Understanding how German rocket technology influenced British nuclear weapons demonstrates the international nature of weapons development during the Cold War.

 Blue Steel integration: stand-off capability extended deterrent reach in the missile era.